 - Security – design and build with security in mind from the get-go, not AFTER.
-This includes for hardware, network, software and all the parties involved.
+This includes for hardware, network, software, and all the parties involved.

 - Dynamic Data Model – People evolve.
 Technology evolves.
 Integrations evolve.
-Keep a dynamic data model so you’re not stuck when that happens.
+Keep a dynamic data model, so you’re not stuck when that happens.

 The last thing you need to consider before beginning is your prenup (no, not with your significant other, though I would encourage that as well).
-If for some reason you have to change out some of the components (hardware, software, network) within the end-to-end system, know what your options are where there’s a choke hold.
+If, for some reason, you have to change out some of the components (hardware, software, network) within the end-to-end system, know what your options are where there’s a chokehold.
 Again, a lack of standards is why this is so complex.

 Why is this important

 In order to move an audience with a captivating speech, you gotta first speak the language.
-You need to understand the entire framework in order to examine the benefits and cost.
-IoT has predominantly 3 main goals: increase efficiency, improve health and safety, or create better experiences.
+You need to understand the entire framework in order to examine the benefits and costs.
+IoT has predominantly three main goals: increase efficiency, improve health and safety, or create better experiences.
 But all of those could come at an extreme cost that’s ultimately not beneficial.
 You can have the best consumer product that changes lives drastically but if it’s expensive to build, forget about it.

 Consumer IoT is really really hard.
 I should know, I’m doing it.
-And it’s been on the slower side of reaping massive amounts of success mostly because of the high cost and unclear benefits.
+And it’s been on the slower side of reaping massive amounts of success, mostly because of the high cost and unclear benefits.
 Only 17 consumer hardware startups have gone public since 2012.
-Yet, $4.4B (a record deal) went into consumer hardware funding in 2016, mostly through crowdfunding sites like Kickstarter and IndieGogo because it enables entrepreneurs to raise money for concept designs or poorly functioning prototypes that would never pass VC.
+Yet, $4.4B (a record deal) went into consumer hardware funding in 2016, primarily through crowdfunding sites like Kickstarter and IndieGogo because it enables entrepreneurs to raise money for concept designs or poorly functioning prototypes that would never pass VC.
 In reality, only 46% of them will succeed in raising even just one additional round of funding.
 And it makes sense when you have epic failures like Jawbone and Juicero.
 But despite the odds, as a founder of a smart shirt, I love these challenges.